 Orillia was our 11th stop since we reached Canada.
 A few observations about Ontario:

 - Every town—no matter how small—at a minimum must have a couple of pubs.
-No real restaurants with proper food, mind you, but at least 2 pubs with the same menu as all the other pubs in the country.
+No real restaurants with proper food, mind you, but at least two pubs with the same menu as all the other pubs in the country.
 Pubs are to Canadians what Misty Pearl is to biting flies.

 - Don’t count on cell or internet service.
 When the Russians deploy the electro-magnetic impulse bomb that destroys all electronic forms of communication, Canada won’t miss a beat.
 Pinpoint bombing the LCBOs would be a much more effective way to bring Canada down.

 - The people are super nice.
+We can’t emphasize this enough.

 - They care about the planet, as evidenced by the lack of litter and the aggressive recycling programs.